awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 If the launch parameters are different for every launch, you can pass them programmatically when using the `CreateStreamingURL` API\.
 Set the `sessionContext` and `applicationID` parameters in the API fields\.
 The sessionContext is included as a command line option when launching the application\.

-If the launch parameters need to be computed on the fly, you can launch your application using a script\.
+If the launch parameters must be computed on the fly, you can launch your application using a script\.
 You can parse the `sessionContext` parameter within your script before launching your application with a computed parameter\.

 ## I am unable to use my image with a fleet after installing an antivirus application\.<a name="troubleshooting-11"></a>